 Smaller businesses or businesses with no physical location or large online following might not have the audience needed to host a Thanksgiving event on their own.

 Thanksgiving is a time for family, friends, and food.
 But it’s also an important time in retail and business, as it’s building up to the anticipation of the holidays and introduces the holiday shopping spree.
-While physical retail has struggled since the rise of e-commerce and COVID, online sales continue to boom.
+Global ecommerce is expected to represent over 21.5% of total retail sales in 2023, equating to approximately $6.15 trillion.
 Take advantage of growing traffic and an increased interest in local and online deals by amping up your marketing and ad campaigns, updating your catalogs on Google and various shopping platforms like Shopify, and alerting customers to oncoming deals and promotions.

 With these Thanksgiving marketing ideas, your business can attract more customers during the holiday season and beyond!
 Whether you’re hosting an online Thanksgiving event or highlighting your great staff, there are plenty of ways to show customers how much you appreciate them.

-So why not try these Thankgiving marketing ideas and start reaping the benefits today?
+So why not try these Thanksgiving marketing ideas and start reaping the benefits today?